RubyDevInc/aws-iot-device-sdk-ruby/README.md

 - timers ~> 4.1

 ## Introduction
 The AWS IoT SDK for Ruby is a gems which enables to manage device registered as shadow/things on the AWS IoT platform.
-A shadow is a JSON document that describe the state of thing(app, device, sensor,...).
-The JSON document representing the state of the shadow is split in two part, the desired and the reported state of the thing.
+A shadow is a JSON document that describes the state of a associated thing(app, device, sensor,...).
+The JSON document is divided in two part, the desired and the reported state of the thing.
 Three operations could be done on the Shadow:
 - Get: read the current state of the shadow
 - Update: add, change or remove the attribute value of the shadow
 - Delete: clear all the attribute value of the shadow

 The client communicates with the AWS IoT platform through the MQTT protocol.
-An adapter pattern is provided to allow several implementation of the mqtt client and thus make the client independent form its back-end library implementation.
+An adapter is provided to enable several implementations of the mqtt protocol and thus make the client independent form its back-end library implementation.
 In the current version, the default settings are using a client based on the ruby-mqtt gems.
-According to the shadow management, operations are performed by sending message on the dedicated MQTT topics.
-The answer could be read on the corresponding MQTT topics, then some treatment could be process thanks to a system of callback.
+According to the shadow management, the operations are performed by sending message on the dedicated MQTT topics.
+The answer could be read on the corresponding MQTT topics, then some treatments could be processed thanks to a system of callback.

 ## Installation
 The projects is still in a beta version, and the gem should be download and installed manually: